 Michael Barry, the vice president of media relations for the III, says that some car insurance companies may have a complaint division that can help with a compromise.
 But if yours doesn't budge, there's another option.
 Barry notes that each state has a department of insurance that regulates all forms of coverage, including vehicle.

-Go to your state's website (find it at State Insurance Regulators) and see how to challenge the settlement.
+Go to your state's website and see how to challenge the settlement.
 Most states have consumer advocates that can give you information and advice on filing a complaint.

 If you're still unhappy, Barry says an arbitrator may have to get involved.
 Your insurer may suggest one, or you can get your own at the American Arbitration Association.